A Legal Opinion of What You Can and Cannot Say

 - bonus points if you were a part of the study

-The statue of limitations is four years in California therefore the state will calculate out how much retail value in the last four years you have procured, and you will be sued for that amount.
-Keep in mind they can also sue for multiple states or nationwide (Especially, if you have sold through ecommerce.)
+They most likely will calculate out how much retail value in the last x amount of years you have procured, and you can be sued for that amount.
+Keep in mind they can also sue for multiple states or nationwide.
+Especially, if you have sold through ecommerce.

 It is your job to always review annually what your local and state laws are.
 It is your burden to know!